Do you Think you Have Rats?

 Why Rentokil

 There are several mouse and vole species native throughout the UK, and a small number of these can take advantage of food and lodging opportunities provided in gardens.
-However, their numbers are rarely high enough to cause much damage in the garden.
+However, their numbers are rarely high enough to cause much damage.
+These rural species normally inhabit specific areas and habitats:

-Start by look for nesting areas - under rubbish, timber or wood piles, in drain pipes, underneath and in sheds, out houses or garages.
-Rodents have a characteristic smell when in large numbers and you may also hear their activity.
-They are usually nocturnal feeders, so you will not normally see them in the daytime.
-If you do see them it usually means they are short of food and desperately searching for new food sources.
+Start by looking for potential nesting areas - under rubbish, timber or wood piles, in drainpipes, and underneath or inside sheds, outhouses, or garages.
+These locations provide warmth, shelter, and often a nearby food source.
+Rodents have a characteristic, musky smell when present in large numbers, and you may also hear their scurrying or squeaking, especially in quiet moments.
+They are usually nocturnal feeders, so you will not normally see them during the daytime.

 Rodents can cause an array of damage in your garden which can range anywhere from feasting on fruits and vegetables to gnawing on shed doors and wires.
 The type of damage that may be caused will vary depending on the species of rodent involved.